Managmental Studies of Different Liquid Feeding Regimes for Nili-Ravi Buffalo Calves

 Authors

-1 Department of Livestock Management, University of Veterinary & Animal Sciences Lahore, Pakistan
+1 Department of Livestock Management, University of Veterinary & Animal Sciences Lahore, Pakistan.

-2 Faculty of Veterinary and Animal Sciences, Gomal University, Dera Ismail Khan, Pakistan
+2 Faculty of Veterinary and Animal Sciences, Gomal University, Dera Ismail Khan, Pakistan.

 Abstract